featherless/digital-creative-history/README.md

 It was at this point that I began to understand the value of creating open source software.
 It is why everything that I create is open sourced and the code that I write for companies is written in such a way that any team can utilize it.
 It's why I adopted the idea of "documentation is greater than source".

-By ensuring that anything I create can be shared and grown even in my absence, I choose to overcome the fear of my own death.
+By ensuring that anything I create can be shared and grown even in my absence, I choose to turn the fear of my own death into a creative outlet, a purpose, and a belief in the value of positivity.

 This is also the point when I adopted "work hard to not work hard".
 Rather than doing the same "work" for 80 hours a week, I began spending twenty or thirty hours, often returning home while the sun was still up.
 It made me happier, more energetic, and in the end I was still at *least* as productive as my co-workers.
 The added-bonus: more time to explore other aspects of life.
 These explorations fed positively back into my work, making me more productive and needing to spend less time at work.